Central limit theorems describing isolation by distance under various forms of power-law dispersal: Introduction

-\paragraph{Long-range dispersion in biology} Over the past decades, the assumption of a finite-variance distance relationship between parents and offspring has been challenged by many biological examples such as butterfly populations (\parencite{powerlawbutterflies}), expansion behaviour of aquatic species (\parencite{poweraquaticspecies}) or the dispersal of plant seeds (\parencite{powerlawplantseeds}) and the spread of pollen (\parencite{powerlawpollen}).
-In plants, long-distance dispersal of seeds has even been proposed to be an instance of the Levy foraging hypothesis (\parencite{powerlawseedlevyflight}).
-However, only recently, the paper (\parencite{forien}) and Smith and Weissman (\parencite{weissman}) have started to classify regimes of probability of identity by descent patterns under long-range reproduction.
+Studying the effect of events covering an exceptionally large area on genealogies was one of the motivations for the introduction of the spatial $\Lambda$-Fleming-Viot model (SLFV) and already \cite{anewmodel} explored deviations from Kingman's coalescent.
+However, only recently, the papers \parencite{forien} and Smith and Weissman \parencite{weissman} have started to classify regimes for probability of identity by descent patterns under long-range reproduction.
 Exceptionally large events can even persist in the limit and lead to ancestral lineages described by stable processes.
 Additionally, coalescence of lineages may not only happen \textit{locally} when lineages meet, but \textit{globally}, when lineages are still separated in space.
 The first instance of a long-range Wright-Mal\'ecot formula was established in \parencite{forien}, in which a long-range behaviour of ancestral lineages always occurred together with global coalescence.
 This was complemented and confirmed by the simulation-based approach of \parencite{weissman}.
-Exploring dimensions one and two, Smith and Weissman discovered that the same stable behaviour of ancestral lineages can appear together with both local and global coalescence (see page \pageref{paragraphshortlong}f. for explanation).
+Exploring dimensions one and two, Smith and Weissman discovered that the same stable behaviour of ancestral lineages can appear together with both local and global coalescence.
 The present paper includes and considerably extends those previous classifications by generalizing the new technique of \parencite{forien}.

 \paragraph{Novel central limit theorem technique}